FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 When the primary server fails, one of the secondary servers is promoted to primary and the cluster continues processing messages.
 The secondary server promoted to primary status is determined by the order in which the server names are listed in the `<FILEDRIVEHOME>/lib/admin/config/servers` configuration file.
 The server listed just below the primary server in the file is considered the new primary server.
 When the cluster is synchronized, the state of the servers listed in the file are examined.
 If the first server in the servers list is online, it is reassigned as the new primary.

 You can specify a timeout value that controls how long a secondary server waits before becoming the primary.
-For details, see <a href="../../c_st_standardclusterconfiguration/t_st_specify_cluster_connection_timeout" class="MCXref xref">Specify the cluster connection timeout</a>.
+For details, see [Specify the cluster connection timeout](../../c_st_standardclusterconfiguration/t_st_specify_cluster_connection_timeout).

 When a secondary server is promoted to primary, it must run the scheduler and the Folder Monitor service.
 To enable this, the scheduler configuration on the primary server is replicated on all the other computers in the cluster.

 When the active (primary) server fails in an active/passive cluster with cluster mode `passive`, the scheduler and the Folder Monitor service are already running on the passive standby server and failover is automatic.
 As with an active/active cluster, when the original active node recovers and the cluster is synchronized, the servers return to their original roles.

 When the active (primary) server fails in an active/passive cluster with cluster mode `passive_legacy`, you must fail over the cluster to the standby server manually.
 All queued events and Sentinel link data are lost.
-For details, see <a href="../../c_st_managestandardcluster/t_st_manage_active-passive_cluster#Manual" class="MCXref xref">Manual failover</a>.
+For details, see [Manual failover](../../c_st_managestandardcluster/t_st_manage_active-passive_cluster#Manual).

 <span id="Synchron"></span>